Sill-AFAP-WB.jpg

 • Guaranteed Cost of Living Adjustment (COLA) for Retirees

-• Developed first policy for the Better Opportunities for Single Soldiers (BOSS) Program
+• Developed the first policy for the Better Opportunities for Single Soldiers (BOSS) Program

 • Extended educational benefits for Surviving Spouses